palm86/hex_flora/priv/specimens/hermannia_filifolia.md

 ### Distribution in the Hex

-Rocky and sandy flats in the South Hex Fynbos vegetation type.
+Rocky and sandy flats in the Hex River Arid Alluvium Fynbos vegetation type.

 ### References